-This dessert is a favourite with my family, not only as a dessert, but as a special treat.
-The end result of this version should be more a cream than a “set” pudding, and instead of chilling, try serving it at room temperature.
+This dessert is a favourite with my family, not only as a dessert but as a special treat.
+The end result of this Greek dessert should be more a cream than a “set” pudding, and instead of chilling, try serving it at room temperature.

 I made a little research about rice puddings and was surprised to find out that rice pudding is a dessert enjoyed by people of different cultures all over the world, and it is made by combining rice with a sweetener and other ingredients often including milk.

 Recipes can greatly vary even within a single country.
 The dessert can be boiled or baked.
 Different types of puddings vary depending on preparation methods and the ingredients selected.

 The following ingredients are regularly found in rice puddings.